-The following goals from Meridan's Strategic and Annual Implementation Plans were identified through a rigorous Quadrennial School Review conducted with staff, students, parents and the broader community.
-These goals were established during 2016 and will be further developed and embedded in the remaining two years of our Strategic Plan.
+The following goals from Meridan's Strategic and Annual Implementation Plans were identified through a rigorous review process conducted with staff, students, parents and the broader community.
+These goals were established during 2017 and will be further developed and embedded in the remaining two years of our Strategic Plan.